 Rutting

-Pavement rutting is defined as surface depression in the wheelpath.
+Pavement rutting is defined as a surface depression in the wheelpath.
 Pavement uplift (shearing) may occur along the sides of the rut.
 Ruts are particularly evident after a rain when they are filled with water.
-There are two basic types of rutting: mix rutting and subgrade rutting.
-Mix rutting occurs when the subgrade does not rut yet the pavement surface exhibits wheelpath depressions as a result of compaction/mix design problems.
-Subgrade rutting occurs when the subgrade exhibits wheelpath depressions due to loading.
-In this case, the pavement settles into the subgrade ruts causing surface depressions in the wheelpath.
+There are two basic types of rutting: mix rutting and structural rutting.
+Mix rutting occurs when the pavement surface exhibits wheelpath depressions as a result of compaction or mix problems.
+Structural rutting typically occurs in the lower layers (the subgrade) when the subgrade was either too weak to support the traffic loads or wasn’t compacted well during initial construction.

 Rutting in a busy arterial in the Greenwood area of Seattle.
 Ruts can even be seen in the two-way left turn lane indicating that the rutting is not due to heavy traffic, but likely due to an improper HMA mix evaluation, poor subsurface conditions or wheel loading in excess of design parameters.